jaskaransarkaria/enki-website/README.md

 ### Todos:

-- [ ] show search with variants as well
 - [ ] make sure stock is correctly displayed
-- [ ] check stripe is async in all the places it needs to be
 - [ ] show image for category
 - [ ] classes
 - [ ] testing